-The 2011 Localism Act gave communities new planning powers to produce neighbourhood development plans, or to grant planning permission for specified developments or types of development (Neighbourhood development orders and community right to build orders).
-If a neighbourhood plan is successful and passes all necessary stages of production including public consultation, examination and a referendum, it can become part of Rotherham's Local Plan.
-It then must then be taken into account when the Council, or a planning inspector, is deciding planning applications in the area.
+The 2011 Localism Act gave communities new planning powers to produce neighbourhood development plans, or to grant planning permission for specified developments or types of development (neighbourhood development orders and community right to build orders).
+If a neighbourhood plan is successful and passes all necessary stages of production including public consultation, examination and a referendum, it will become part of Rotherham's Local Plan and would be taken into account in making planning decisions within the neighbourhood plan area.